macabdul9/face-detection/README.md

 # face-detection
-python scripts for face detection using OpenCV
+python script for face detection using OpenCV